 - Traffic signal problems: Please contact the Greenwich Police Department at 203-622-8000.

-The STC sets regulatory speed limits on state and local roads based on an engineering investigation by the Engineering Division.
+The OSTA (Office of the State Traffic Administration) sets regulatory speed limits on state and local roads based on an engineering investigation by the Engineering Division.
 Principal factors considered are:

 - road type and surface (curve, hill, etc.)